 12.3 Protection of personnel and premises

-The Attorney-General's Department (AGD) coordinates protective security for diplomatic and consular premises and personnel in Australia.
-AGD liaises with police authorities, security agencies and government departments to assess threat levels, which are the basis for the protective security arrangements that are put in place.
+The Department of Home Affairs coordinates physical security infrastructure arrangements for diplomatic and consular premises and personnel in Australia.
+The Department of Home Affairs liaises with police authorities, security agencies and government departments in the assessment of threat levels, which are the basis for the protective security arrangements that are put in place.

 Missions and posts are expected to provide an appropriate level of physical security for themselves, including fencing and other perimeter security measures, entry controls, and intruder and duress alarms.
 Guards cannot be armed (see also chapter 13).
 The Australian Federal Police (AFP) Operations Coordination Centre (AOCC) in Canberra provides a monitoring and response service for alarms installed at chanceries, consulates and head of mission/post residences that have been approved for such monitoring.